oliverservin/hey-world/drafts/alpha.md

 };
 ```

-The next step was to create a Laravel folio page so customers can manage their bio links, create, update, and delete them.
+The next step was to create a Laravel folio page, enabling customers to manage their bio links by creating, updating, and deleting them.

-To add a new link, I used an add link action to simply store the add form and then reset the form fields.
-It uses a Livewire Form so that I can reuse this form logic for when editing bio links.
+To add a new link, I implemented an add link action to store the form data and then reset the form fields.
+This uses a Livewire Form, allowing me to reuse the form logic for editing bio links.

 ```php
 // resources/views/pages/bio-links.blade.php